 Coach Carey’s main goal as the head coach is to develop a program that represents the community and the college in a positive manner.
 She believes that by mentoring and developing not only basketball skills, but also life skills is a valuable piece in creating a positive team atmosphere, and a more complete student athlete!
 If you think that this sounds like a team atmosphere you’d like to be part of, please contact Coach Carey, she looks forward to hearing from you!

-CLC women’s basketball has a long history of excellent competition, highlighted by the 1996 national championship under Head Coach Dennis Eastman.
-One of the veteran mentors of the Minnesota College Athletic Association, Dennis also took the Raiders to the Elite Eight in 2008.
-The NJCAA Division III tournament is held in New York, and each year’s goal is to earn a piece of March Madness.
-Coach Eastman works with the region’s top high school graduates to form a unit that optimizes individual strengths.
-He molds his teams using a simple philosophy: No matter what, never give up.
+CLC women’s basketball has a long history of excellent competition, highlighted by the 1996 national championship, in which Coach Carey was a freshman in high school and attended this national championship in New York to watch her sister Angie Evenson play under then Head Coach Dennis Eastman.
+The Raiders made it to the Elite Eight in 2008.
+The NJCAA Division III tournament continues to be held in New York, and each year’s goal is to earn a piece of that March Madness.

 Coach Carey will work with the region’s top high school graduates to form a unit that optimizes individual strengths, team camaraderie, and a winning attitude.
 With that development, her goal would be to assist however she can to help her student athlete’s to be prepared to play at the next level!